-It is another of the less travelled roads of Ladakh.
+It is another of the less-traveled roads of Ladakh.
 The final 20 kilometers of the climb to Wari La top will have you popping open the hood of your 4×4; allowing it to cool down.
-This road too remains mostly in bad condition and you will hardly find a living soul traveling.
+This road remains mostly in bad condition and you will hardly find a living soul traveling on it.
 If your car breaks down here, you will be on your own.

-- SUV – Doable but the final ascent to Wari La top will have you wishing that you bought a 4×4.
-I have been here in a Safari 2×4 and though we were able to make it; it did take some effort and our car almost stalled at several places.
+It is definitely doable but the final ascent to Wari La top will have you wishing that you bought a 4×4.
+I have been here in a 2×4 SUV.
+Though we were able to make it, it did take some effort and our car almost stalled at several places.

-- Sedan & Hatchback: It is doable but with someone with excellent driving skills on the wheel; otherwise no. A wise thing would be to not take your Sedan or Hatchback at all on this road.
+It is doable but with someone with excellent driving skills on the wheel, otherwise no. A wise thing would be to not take your Sedan or Hatchback at all on this road.

 Phobrang & Marismik La

-- SUV 2×4: Extremely difficult and you will have to be an excellent driver and even then your vehicle may just refuse to climb.
+- SUV 2×4: Extremely difficult and you will have to be an excellent driver.
+Even then your vehicle may just refuse to climb.

 - Sedan & Hatchback: Just do not go this way if you have any love for your car at all.